-• Local citizens' groups, such as the Yuma Crossing Park Council, led efforts in the 1980s to convert the Quartermaster Depot from an operations center for the canal system to an historic park.
+- Local citizens' groups, such as the Yuma Crossing Park Council • and the Arizona State Parks Board, led efforts in the 1980s to convert the remaining Quartermaster Depot property from an operations center for the canal system to an historic park.
 They were successful in securing federal funds for the relocation of the YCWUA.
-In the 1990s, the City of Yuma committed \$1 million for the establishment of a state park, which Arizona State Parks opened in 1997.
-In 2009, when state budget cuts threatened the park with closure, the City of Yuma, Yuma Crossing National Heritage Area, and the Yuma Visitors Bureau partnered to assume local management of the facility.
-Since then, with financial support from Arizona State Parks and the National Park Service, major roof and adobe restoration took place on some of the oldest adobe structures in the State of Arizona.
-While the focus of the plan will include major historic restoration needs, it is worth

-The Yuma Territorial Prison closed its doors in 1909.
+In the 1990s, the City of Yuma committed \$1 million for the capital improvements of the state park, which opened in 1997.
+In 2009, when state budget cuts threatened the park with closure, the City of Yuma, Yuma Crossing National Heritage Area, and the Yuma Visitors Bureau partnered to assume local management of the facility, which is today known as the Colorado River State Historic Park.
+In 2011, with financial support from Arizona State Parks and the National Park Service, major roof and adobe restoration took place on some of the oldest adobe structures in the State of Arizona.
+While some restoration has already been accomplished, much restoration work remains. - The Yuma Territorial Prison closed its doors in 1909.
 It was used as the local high school from 1910-1914.
-However, the facility began to suffer serous deterioration in the 1920s.
+However, the facility began to suffer serious deterioration in the 1920s.
 The realignment of the main line of the Southern Pacific Railroad across the Colorado River resulted in the destruction of one third of the Prison.
 The Depression brought further deterioration as building materials were stolen and hobos began living on the site.
 In 1931, 22 local community groups partnered with the city government to post a guard and to work to turn the facility into a tourist attraction.
 In 1939-40, the City of Yuma secured funds from the National Youth Administration to put unemployed youth to work building the existing Prison museum.
 The City ran the museum from 1940 to 1961, when Arizona State Parks assumed management of it as one of its first state parks.
 Arizona State Parks undertook major construction projects, such as the Guard Tower, Entrance Building and realignment of the park entrance.
-State budget cuts over the last decade reduced the level of maintenance at the park.
+State budget cuts over the last decade reduced the level of staff, maintenance and capital improvements at the park.